 - key concepts and principles, and their application to work with children and young people (such as understandings of 'education' and upbringing, democratic education and educating for democracy, and ‘head, hands and heart’ reflective work through relationships)

 - the diversity of social pedagogy - cross-national variations in theory and approaches

 - social pedagogy in the UK - commonalities and differences with English language approaches to work with children;

 - the professional role of the pedagogue within children's services

-- social pedagogy in practice: supporting children's learning and their education (in the broadest sense of the word)
+- social pedagogy in practice - supporting children's learning and their education-in-the-broadest-sense

 - social pedagogy in policy for children and families

 - current debates and future directions.

 You’ll also prepare for observational placement, including an introduction to observational learning and observational methods.
 You will complete a task for a portfolio focusing on the concepts of the course (working with relationships, using creative methods, listening and communicating, working with the group).
 This preparation will include input on into a reflective observational diary for the practice placement.
 This preparatory work, and the diary itself, will form part of their formative and summative assessment.

 100%: Practical (Portfolio)

 This module is approximately 300 hours of work.
 This breaks down into about 44 hours of contact time and about 256 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.